Elevator access control determines what floors the elevator can go to

 Elevator Control Overview

-The elevator access control panel controls the floors that a person and reach.
-The IP door reader is installed inside the elevator, and determines which floors a specific person can select on the button panel.
-The door reader can just read a credential or provide the increased security of a fingerprint or other biometric door reader.
+The elevator access control panel controls the floors that a person can reach.
+The door reader is installed inside the elevator, and determines which floors a specific person can select on the button panel.
+The door reader can just read a card credential or use a fingerprint or other biometric credential.
 It is also possible to place a reader at the entrance of the elevator to restrict who can use the elevator.
 This can be used by itself or with the reader in the elevator cab.

 The access control software establishes the rules for the people, and the times they can access certain areas.
 The general control software controls not only the elevator access but all the doors in the facility.
 Security control at doorways and in the elevator can be set to allow entry at certain days and times.
 For example, it can allow access during working hours but block entry at night or on weekends.
 We may also elect to keep certain areas, such as the data center or executive offices secure at all times.